 Image segmentation has two levels of granularity.
 They are as following:

-- Semantic segmentation: Semantic segmentation classifies image pixels into one or more classes which are semantically interpretable, rather, real-world objects.
+Semantic segmentation classifies image pixels into one or more classes which are semantically interpretable, rather, real-world objects.
 Categorizing the pixel values into distinct groups using CNN is known as region proposal and annotation.
-Region proposals are also called candidate objects patches (COMPs), which can be thought of as small groups of pixels that are likely to belong to the same object.
+Region proposals are also called candidate objects patches, which can be thought of as small groups of pixels that are likely to belong to the same object.

-Here is another view of encoder-decoder CNN architecture for image segmentation:
+Here is a view of how encoder-decoder FCN architecture is used for image segmentation:

 CNNs are a powerful tool for segmentation and classification, but they’re not the only way to do these tasks.
 CNN architectures have two primary types: segmentations CNNs that identify regions in an image from one or more classes of semantically interpretable objects, and classification CNNs that classify each pixel into one or more classes given a set of real-world object categories.
 In this article we covered some important points about CNNs including how they work, what their typical architecture looks like, and which applications use them most frequently.
 Do you want help with understanding more about CNN architectures?
 Let us know!